MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policies.md

 **10.2.1**

 - Products that browse the web must use either the Chromium or the Gecko open source engine.
 To ensure compatibility and security of user experience they must be updated to be no older than within 2 major versions of those open source projects (for example, if the latest released major version of Chromium is 85, any browser based on Chromium must be on at least Chromium version 83 or higher),and known security issues must be patched in a more timely fashion.
 Any included private or proprietary components, or components not otherwise available under an open source license that affect compatibility of web site experience (such as codecs) shall be licensable on reasonable terms to other browser publishers to achieve compatibility.
 Compatibility and consistency of web site experience presented to browsers on the same engine shall be the primary test of meeting this engine consistency requirement (including publisher’s own sites).
 Existing browsers in the Windows Store may continue to use the EdgeHTML engine.

 - Products that browse the web that are made available on the Xbox Console must not offer any functionality that would allow a user of the app to download or copy files, aside from those necessary for functionality of the app.

 **10.2.2**

-Your product must not attempt to change or extend its described functionality through any form of dynamic inclusion of code that is in violation of Store Policies.
+Your product must not attempt to fundamentally change or extend its described functionality or introduce features or functionality that are in violation of Store Policies through any form of dynamic inclusion of code.
 Your product should not, for example, download a remote script and subsequently execute that script in a manner that is not consistent with the described functionality.

 **10.2.3**